pawanrajsingh2088/Java-Minor-Projects/CONTRIBUTING.md

 # Contributing to Hacktoberfest 2024: Java Minor Projects

 Thank you for your interest in contributing to our project!
-We are excited to collaborate with developers of all skill levels during Hacktoberfest 2024.
+We are excited to collaborate with coders of all skill levels during Hacktoberfest 2024.
 To ensure smooth and effective collaboration, please follow the guidelines outlined below.

 ## How to Contribute